hshi/AFQMCLAB/README.md

 - Number of walkers in QMC should be smaller than INT_MAX, since MPI MPI_Scatterv does not support long displs array.

+  //TODO: Check to make sure M-GS and PopControl step is good enough.
+Automaticly adjust thee steps

+  //TODO: Yuanyao mention MKL zgemv do not have openmp version.
+Check that?

+  //TODO: Check the code for low optimization level v.s high optimization level: correct or not? speedUp?

   //TODO: Lanczos measure statics, make sure php is correct?
 Measure all statics.

   //TODO: Why intel is also very slow with openmp?
 (For AFQMC part?
 Find out the reason.)